 If you have answers to each of the above items, and are able to defend your faith to the fullest, I must admit I’m jealous of you.
 I have studied the Bible, read books and articles, and listened to podcasts and sermons, desiring to truly know what I believe.
 The more I studied, the more I realized God is pretty mysterious.
 I also realized I am not in a place where I feel comfortable speaking on God’s behalf.

-Through the years, I have grown very skeptical of those who are willing to say, “Thus saith the Lord,” because after two years of ministry school, a decade of service, and a lifetime of following Jesus, I still have days when I don’t know what on earth God is saying.
+Through the years, I have grown very skeptical of those who are willing to say, “Thus saith the Lord,” because after two years of ministry school, a decade of service, and a lifetime of following Jesus, I still have days when I don’t know what the hell God is saying.

 I love the wisdom a mentor can bring, if that’s what I have signed up for.
 I also love to sit under great teachers of the faith, if that’s what I am choosing.
 But what I do not appreciate are friends who make it their mission to save me simply because our theology doesn’t line up on all points.
 I don’t like the feeling of another Christian deciding I still need to be saved.